 Digital Disruption: Understanding the eCommerce Revolution & How to Be Future Ready

 Disruption has become a key phrase throughout many areas of contemporary business.
 Widespread access to digital technology has shaken up the way we operate and affected consumer behavior.
-From the adoption of cryptocurrencies in the financial sector to remote work for greater employment diversity, the commercial arena has changed significantly.
+The commercial arena has changed significantly from adopting cryptocurrencies in the financial sector to remote work for greater employment diversity.

 One of the most common areas affected by digitization has been online shopping.
 A 2018 poll showed that 69% of Americans state that they have shopped online.
 This has, of course, been a cause for concern for some brick-and-mortar stores, but it also represents a revolution in entrepreneurialism.
 The open, accessible nature of the eCommerce marketplace has meant that there are few restrictions for those who want to own and operate successful digital sales spaces.